Podcast - Latest Episode

 1090.
 Judas Priest / Painkiller.
 1990.
 5/5

 I had pre-ordered this album at the local record store, and came home from work one day to find my mother had picked it up for me.
 Having done the usual post-work things I took it to my room and put it on and, as I am sure occurred to almost every person who has listened to this album, was completely blown away by the opening drum fill from new Priest drummer Scott Travis.
-Having heard Scott’s previous work with Racer X it shouldn’t have been a surprise, but that opening is still as brilliant today as it was back on this first listen, especially when guitar scream comes in over the top, before the song descends into the opening riff chords.
-Everything you need to know about the album Painkiller comes in the opening fifteen seconds of the title track “Painkiller”.
+Having ben well informed of this ‘new guy’s’ previous work with Racer X, and that he was a beast of the drums, it shouldn’t have been a surprise, but that opening drum extension was just mind blowing from the outset.
+It is still as brilliant today, and then that magnificent guitar scream comes in over the top, before the song descends into the opening riff chords.
+And we are away – but everything you need to know about the album “Painkiller” comes in the opening fifteen seconds of the opening title track.
+You only got one chance to hear this opening to the album for the first time, but each and every time I play this album, I feel as exhilarated as I did the first time I heard it.
+It is almost unmatched in heavy metal music history.
+From there the song just continues into brilliance, as Rob’s vocals join the party, and sit in that high extreme phase of his range for practically the entire song, making it practically impossible to actually sing along with him.
+It is an incredible vocal feat, one that allows this song to remain as amazing as it has been for the past 35 years.
+It is a new Halford here, taking charge from the outset, making it known that Judas Priest is here to play with the so called youth brigade, and they are in no mood to relinquish their crown.
+The dual guitar solos in the middle of the song just tear it apart, and that scream to end the track is outstanding.
+What a way to open a new album.

 What we got here was a mashing and melding of all of the greatest parts of Judas Priest, and then amplified beyond the normal.
 There is aggression in the lyrics and the vocals, there is fire in the guitars and bass, and there is speed and double kick to an extreme in the drums.
 Rob Halford’s vocals, often dormant in regards to his higher range over some albums, are at their most damaging here, so much so that it makes it almost impossible to sing along with him throughout this album.
 When Rob is reaching for the ceiling you know every effort is going into the song and it brings the roof down.
-The added power of the drumming of Travis gives these songs a greater punch, and harder and faster feeling than they would without it.
+The added power of the drumming of Scott Travis gives these songs a greater punch, and a harder and faster tempo than they would without it.
 Ian Hill’s bass is at its best too, providing the big bottom end that highlights the riffs it is backing while exerting its own rumbling influence over them, especially in songs like “All Guns Blazing” and “A Touch of Evil”.
+Sometimes maligned by those who aren’t fans of the band, Hill’s basslines on this album are a massive part of what makes them so great.
 Through it all, the magic of the twin guitars of K.K.
 Downing and Glenn Tipton rule all.
 The melodic interludes that then get ripped apart by their blazing and blistering solos are the culmination of years of brilliant songs and writing.
+Yes they have been a part of so many amazing interludes over so many albums, but it truly feels as though it was all building to what they produced on this album.

 Everything here is a triumph.
-Those faster and heavier songs such as “Painkiller”, “All Guns Blazing”, “Leather Rebel” and “Between the Hammer and the Anvil” are complemented perfectly by the slightly less speed influenced but more heavy groove influenced “Hell Patrol”, “Metal Meltdown”, “Night Crawler” and “One Shot at Glory”, while the moody brilliance of “A Touch of Evil” is still perhaps the show stealer it always threatened to be, the one slight change in appearance that could well have been the benchmark of future writing sessions had the future panned out differently.
+Those faster and heavier songs such as “Painkiller”, the rifling of “All Guns Blazing”, the almost speed metal tendencies of “Leather Rebel” and pure heavy metal of “Between the Hammer and the Anvil” are complemented perfectly by the slightly less speed influenced but more heavy groove influenced tracks such as the doom riding of “Hell Patrol”, the heavy hitting tones of “Metal Meltdown”, the creepy horror film soundtrack vibes of “Night Crawler” and the charging fist pumping victory anthem of “One Shot at Glory”.
+On the outlier is the moody brilliance of “A Touch of Evil” which is still perhaps the show stealer it always threatened to be, the one slight change in appearance with the drenching synth that only enhances the concept of the song and the darkening mood that it portrays, a template that could well have been the benchmark of Judas Priest writing sessions had that future panned out differently.
 There is not a weak song here.
 Everything clips together perfectly, segueing from one brilliant track to the next, exhorting you to sing, chant or scream along in unison while frantically playing those air guitars to a standstill.

 No comments: